 The gender binary is the idea that all people are either entirely male or entirely female.
 No exceptions, nothing in between.
 We’ll point out how that idea is flawed and how gender identity is much more colorful than black and white.

-Gender is a complex concept describing how a person sees and presents themselves.
+Identity is a complex concept describing how a person sees and presents themselves.
 This includes many different components, all of which exist on a continuum.
 We will touch on five of these components and some of the more common expressions of each.
+But ultimately, each of these can be entirely independent of each other and be combined in any combination.